 You can’t really tell very much from the outside of MEAT Eatery and Taproom.
 When I walked in I had that feeling…you know the one….the “this place is gonna be great” feeling.
 I walk to the end of the bar and sit down and start surveying my surroundings.
 I notice no menus anywhere but there is some fella placing an order at the register right near the entrance with what appears to be a menu in his hands.
 I must have overlooked something when I walked in.
 Yup, there’s some Menus when you walk in with a sign that says essentially, figure out what you’d like to eat and either take a seat to order or come up to the register.

 I can see they’ve got over 10 Beers on draft (variety of Craft & Domestic) and even Albita Rootbeer on tap.
-There’s no big name soft drinks to be had either.
-They have their own “Microbrewed Sodas” in flavors Cola, Diet Cola, Cherry Cola and a few others.
+There are no big-name soft drinks to be had either.
+They have their own “Microbrewed Sodas” in flavors Cola, Diet Cola, Cherry Cola, and a few others.
 All the Sodas contain no high fructose corn syrup.

 The rinds were still popping when they were served.
 It sounded like a poor man’s July 4th celebration.
 They were crunchy, airy and not greasy at all (contrary to the story the newspaper below it was telling).
 The Lime Cilantro Aioli dipping sauce was just perfect for it.